Jeffrey Dahmer: 1990 murders

 On May 14, 1990, Dahmer moved out of his grandmother's house and into 924 North 25th Street, Apartment 213, taking Sears' mummified head and genitals with him.
 (Note: Shortly after moving into 924 North 25th Street, Dahmer purchased granite spray-paint from an art store.
 Having removed all flesh from Sears' head, he used this substance to spray-paint the skull and Sears' genitals.
 Dahmer also retained Sears' scalp.)
 Although located in a high-crime area, Dahmer's new apartment was close to his workplace, was furnished, and at $300 per month inclusive of all bills excluding electricity, was economical.
 Within one week of his moving to this address, Dahmer killed his sixth victim, Raymond Smith.
 Smith was a 32-year-old prostitute whom Dahmer lured to his apartment with the promise of $50 for sex.
 Inside the apartment, he gave Smith a drink laced with seven sleeping pills, then manually strangled him.

 The following day, Dahmer purchased a Polaroid camera, with which he took several pictures of Smith's body in suggestive positions before dismembering him in the bathroom.
 He boiled the legs, arms, and pelvis in a steel kettle with Soilax, which allowed him to rinse the bones in his sink.
 Dahmer dissolved the remainder of Smith's skeleton—excluding the skull—in a container filled with acid.
 He later spray-painted Smith's skull, which he placed alongside the skull of Sears upon a black towel inside a filing cabinet.

 Approximately one week after the murder of Smith, on or about May 27, Dahmer lured another young man to his apartment.
-On this occasion, Dahmer accidentally consumed the drink laden with sedatives intended for his guest.
-When he awoke the following day, he discovered the man had stolen several items of clothing, $300 and a watch.
+On this occasion, Dahmer accidentally consumed the drink laden with sedatives intended for his victim.
+When he awoke the following day, he discovered the man had stolen several items of clothing, $300 in cash and a watch.
 Dahmer never reported this incident to the police, although on May 29, he divulged to his probation officer that he had been robbed.

 In June 1990, Dahmer lured a 27-year-old acquaintance, Edward Smith, to his apartment, where he drugged and strangled him.
 On this occasion, rather than immediately acidifying the skeleton or repeating previous processes of bleaching, which had rendered previous victims' skulls brittle, Dahmer placed Smith's skeleton in his freezer for several months in the hope it would not retain moisture.
 Freezing the skeleton did not remove moisture, and the skeleton of this victim was acidified several months later.
 Dahmer accidentally destroyed the skull when he placed it in the oven to dry—a process that caused the skull to explode.
 Dahmer later informed police he had felt "rotten" about Smith's murder, as he had been unable to retain any parts of his body.

 It was my way of remembering their appearance, their physical beauty.
 I also wanted to keep ... if I couldn't keep them there with me whole, I at least could keep their skeletons.